DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc M - The Dragon's Manor.md

 <div class="description">
 <p>Five emaciated, humanoid creatures dressed in rags come hurtling out of the fog, their bloodstained claws outstretched and yellowed, jagged teeth bared in desperate hunger.</p>
 </div>
+>[!combat]+ **Balancing the Mass Grave**
+>This combat encounter is a bruising combat encounter against a party of five 5th-level players and a CR 2 ally (Ireena Kolyana), and will consume approximately 14% of their total maximum hit points.
+For parties of smaller or larger sizes, modify the encounter as follows:
+>* **Three Players**.
+Reduce the number of ghouls to four.
+>* **Four Players**.
+Reduce the number of ghouls to four.
+>* **Six Players**.
+Increase the number of ghouls to six.

 When combat begins, if the players protected the dire elk from Wensencia, secretly roll initiative for the **roc of Mount Ghakis** as well.
 On its turn, the roc uses a bonus action to assume its gargantuan **roc** form before using its action to grapple one of the **ghouls** with its **talons** attack and departing.
 Read: